-Where the Investigating Officer has determined that there has been a breach of the Code of Conduct, he/she will present the report to the Conduct Committee.
+Where the Investigating Officer has determined that there has been a breach of the Code of Conduct, the matter will be referred to the Conduct Committee.

-The Monitoring Officer will conduct a "pre-hearing process", requiring the subject member to give his/her response to the Investigating Officer's report, in order to identify what is likely to be agreed and what is likely to be in contention at the hearing, and the Chairman of the Committee may issue directions as to the manner in which the hearing will be conducted.
+The Monitoring Officer will conduct whatever steps they consider appropriate as a "pre-hearing process" to identify what is likely to be agreed and what is likely to be in contention at the hearing,

-At the meeting of the Committee, the Investigating Officer will present his/her report, call such witnesses as he/she considers necessary and make representations to substantiate his/her conclusion that the subject member has failed to comply with the Code of Conduct.
-For this purpose, the Investigating Officer may ask the complainant to attend and give evidence to the Committee.
-The subject member will then have an opportunity to give his/her evidence, to call witnesses and to make representations to the Committee as to why he/she considers that he/she did not fail to comply with the Code of Conduct.

-Legal representation will not be allowed, but either party may be accompanied by a friend.
+At the meeting of the Committee, the Investigating Officer will present their report, call such witnesses as they consider necessary and make representations to substantiate their conclusion that the subject member has failed to comply with the Code of Conduct.

+The Investigating Officer may ask the complainant to attend and give evidence to the Committee.
+The subject member will then have an opportunity to give evidence, to call witnesses and to make representations to the Committee as to why they consider that they did not fail to comply with the Code of Conduct.
+Legal representation will not be allowed, but the parties may be accompanied by a representative.

-The Committee, with the benefit of any advice from the Monitoring Officer and having sought the view of an Independent Person, may conclude, in disagreement with the Investigating Officer that the subject member did not fail to comply with the Code of Conduct, and so dismiss the complaint.
+The Committee, with the benefit of any advice from the Monitoring Officer and having sought the view of an Independent Person, may conclude, in disagreement with the Investigating Officer that the subject member did not fail to comply with the Code of Conduct, and dismiss the complaint.

 If the Committee concludes that the subject member did fail to comply with the Code of Conduct, the Chairman will inform the meeting of this finding and the Committee will then consider what action, if any, should be taken as a result of the member's failure to comply with the Code of Conduct.

 Before deciding on appropriate action, the Committee will give the subject member an opportunity to make representations and will consult an Independent Person.
 The Chairman will state the decision of the Committee as to any actions which the Committee resolves to take.

-As soon as reasonably practicable, the Monitoring Officer shall prepare a formal decision notice in consultation with the Chairman of the Committee, and send a copy to the complainant and to the subject member, and to the Town or Parish Council where appropriate.
+As soon as reasonably practicable, the Monitoring Officer shall prepare a formal decision notice in consultation with the Chairman of the Committee and send a copy to the complainant and to the subject member, and to the Town or Parish Council where appropriate.